-Women should also move to the right following decline in male-dominated industries.
-Women should do so not because they see patriarchal household structures as optimal, though some women do express this view (Glick et al. 2000).
-Rather, we argue that women support right-wing, traditionalist parties out of discontent with the new situation of eco-
+We theorize that women will also move to the right following decline in large male-dominated industries.
+Women do so not because patriarchal household structures are seen as optimal.
+Rather, we argue that women will support right-wing, traditionalist parties out of discontent with the new situation of economic decay - a rotten deal where women work more and face compounded demands on their time while their families earn less - and a lack of attainable alternatives.